xl

 Now, change cell B2 from "1" to "10" (without quotes).

-Note that cell B3 now returns "0.00E+00", indicating that as far as Excel is concerned, 1E-308 is actually equal to zero!
+This indicates that as far as Excel is concerned, 1E-308 is actually equal to zero!
 It would be far better for Excel to return the error value "#NUM!", correctly indicating that it is unable to work with numbers that small.

-Note that no matter how large you make the number in cell B2, B3 continues to return "0.00E+00", indicating that Excel still considers it equal to zero.
+large you make the number in cell B2, B3 continues to return "0.00E+00",

 xlPrecision provides high precision in Excel by replacing Excel's low precision arithmetic operators (+, - *, /, ^), comparison operators, (>, >=, <, <=, =), and some of its worksheet functions (SUM, MEDIAN, RANK, and many others), with custom worksheet functions, such as xlpADD, xlpMULTIPLY, xlpISLESS, xlpMEDIAN, etc. For a complete list of xlPrecision functions, see the Function Reference.